derSoerrn95/alex/contents/examples/todo/actions-setup.md

 ![Create Action Link](../../../assets/images/examples/todo/action_overview_arrow_create.jpg)

-Therefore, click on the link under the correspondent action to open the view for managing actions of a symbols.
+Therefor, click on the link under the correspondent action to open the view for managing actions of a symbols.
 At first, no actions are created.
 To create the first action, click on the __Create__ in the top bar which results in a new modal window which displays the action editor.